jquku/visualizeRevealJsTrackingData/README.md

 - audio data
 - dwell time details (in template, but no functionality yet)

 Important: Since no strategy concerning the frequency of data anonymization has been chosen, this application still uses the datasets who are not k-anonymized yet.
-In order to only select the anonymized database table as a data basis, only the additional reveal.js tracking plugin route needs to be adjusted accordingly.
+In order to only select the anonymized database table as a data basis, only the additional reveal.js tracking plugin route needs to be adjusted accordingly (replace tracked_sessions with tracked_sessions_anonymized).